Find Affordable College Courses

 Full Civil Engineering at University of Cincinnati - Main Campus Report

-Ohio University - Athens Campus ranked #8 on this year’s Most Popular Civil Engineering Master’s Degree Schools in the Great Lakes Region list.
-OHIO Athens is a very large public school located in the town of Athens.
+With a ranking of #8, Ohio University - Athens Campus did quite well on this year’s most popular schools for civil engineering students working on their master’s degree.
+OHIO Athens is a fairly large public school located in the town of Athens.

 About 27% of the students majoring in civil eng at the school are women while 73% are male.